EndaAlidema/CNN-Project-Machine-Learning/README.md

 # CNN-Project-Machine-Learning
-This is a project in the Machine Learning class, in which we used CNN to detect drivers behaviour.
-The file dataset.py loads the dataset from Kaggle on a JSON format and then the file CNN.py runs the Convolutional Neural Network model.
+This project, part of the Machine Learning class, utilizes Convolutional Neural Networks (CNN) to detect driver behavior.
+The dataset.py script loads the dataset from Kaggle in JSON format, while the CNN.py script runs the Convolutional Neural Network model.

-Contributors:
-Enda Alidema & Trime Ismajli
+Contributors: Enda Alidema & Trime Ismajli